-- This article is intended for people who have experienced one-off or infrequent issues with another person, where another person has been venting and has blurted out upset.
+- This personal growth article is intended for people who have experienced one-off or infrequent issues with another person, where another person has been venting and has blurted out upset.

 - There is a significant difference between this type of infrequent hurtful encounter where angry words are exchanged (in an otherwise relatively healthy relationship), versus a situation where someone is subjected to regular bouts of abusive language and behavior, or any type of violence (one-off or repeated).

-- If you are in a serious situation dealing with someone else’s anger, lashing out, abuse or violence of any kind, please seek support.
+- If you are in a serious situation dealing with someone else’s anger, lashing out, abuse or violence of any kind, or you think you might be and are unsure, please seek support.
 Talking to someone you trust is a good starting point – either a loved one or a professional.
 Help is available to you no matter where you live.
 Often there are free helplines and community services in place to support people in these situations.